jonatack/bitcoin-development/README.md

 - [IRC channels.](irc-channels.txt) Join these IRC channels for Bitcoin and Lightning development.

+- [Logging.](logging.md) How to read and set bitcoind debug logging, with descriptions of each log category.

 - [Notes.](notes.txt) Various miscellaneous technical notes.

 - [Gitian Building.](gitian-building.md) How to build and commit Gitian